 - an annex being used as part of your main residence

 Council tax bills should be sent out in April.
-You are usually asked to pay by 10 instalments.
-You have the right to ask to pay in twelve instalments instead.
-Local authorities may accept weekly or fortnightly payments.
-Some may also offer a reduction in the total bill if it is paid all at once, at the beginning of the year.
+You’re usually asked to pay in 10 instalments.
+You have the right to ask to pay in 12 instalments instead.
+Local councils might accept weekly or fortnightly payments.
+Some might also offer a reduction in the total bill if it is paid all at once, at the beginning of the year.

-You can make a proposal within six months of:
+You can do this within 6 months of: